liam8888999/ErsatzTV-Filler/README.md

 ## For Channel currently offline Filler
-for this to work you need to run the script once which will generate placeholder videos titled with the channelnumber.etv you will need to add each of these to its own collection and schedule that collection during planned channel offline times
+for this to work you need to run the script once which will generate placeholder videos titled with the channel number you will need to add each of these to its own collection and schedule that collection during planned channel offline times